 This award was established in 1997 through the generosity of T. Christie Arnold.
-The award is granted to a student in Industrial or Mechanical Engineering who is entering the BASc/MBA joint program and requires financial assistance.
+The award is granted on the basis of financial need to a student proceeding to Fourth Year of Industrial Engineering.
 The recipient should also be recognized for engineering management, good academic achievement in the program and particular ability and creativity in their course work.
-The individual should be a well-rounded student involved in extra-curricular activities, i.e., varsity athlete.
+The individual should be a well-rounded student involved in extra-curricular activities, i.e., athletic involvement with varsity sports.